ASacdpraseuth/Project-1/README.md

 We are planning on comparing COVID-19 case rates with the vaccination rates by country to determine how they correlate.
 We hope to find either a direct correlation or figure out the holes in that data that will let us establish a next step to continue analysis in future endeavors.

+We will be using the M-Media-Group COVID-19 API found at https://github.com/M-Media-Group/Covid-19-API

 # Guidelines for Project 1